What Medications Are Safe To Take During Pregnancy?

 GERD is a condition that comes with other issues, like trouble sleeping, difficulty swallowing, and constant heartburn.
 Speak with your doctor to ensure you do not have GERD and about the possible treatments that are safe for both you and your baby.

-Eating small meals that are bland and sitting upright for at least 30 minutes after eating can help with these symptoms.
-Medications that are safe for GERD, acid reflux, and heartburn:
+• Eating small, bland meals and sitting upright for at least 30 minutes after eating can help with these symptoms.

 • Gaviscon® (Occasionally)